Group actions with commensurated subsets, wallings and cubings: Commensurating actions of topological groups

 This provides an analogue of Corollary \ref{ficd} for {\em bounded} cardinal definite functions, relaxing the cofinality hypothesis.

 \begin{cor} Let $G$ be a topological group.
-Then every bounded cardinal definite function on $G$ is a finite sum of (bounded) cardinal definite functions associated to transitive actions of $G$, and cannot be written as an infinite sum of nonzero cardinal definite functions. \end{cor} \begin{proof} If $\ell=\ell_M$ is cardinal definite and bounded, then $M$ being transfixed, $M\cap V$ is invariant for all but finitely many orbits $V$, whence the result. \end{proof}
+Then every bounded cardinal definite function on $G$ is a finite sum of (bounded) cardinal definite functions associated to transitive actions of $G$, and cannot be written as an infinite sum of nonzero cardinal definite functions. \end{cor} \begin{proof} If $\ell=\ell_M$ is cardinal definite and bounded, then $M$ is transfixed by Theorem \ref{btx}, i.e.\ is commensurate to a $G$-invariant subset $N$.
+The finite subset $M\tu N$ meets finitely many $G$-orbits; if $V$ is any other orbit, then $M\cap V$ is invariant.
+The result follows. \end{proof}